Corrections to reaction-diffusion dynamics above the upper critical dimension: Introduction

 which predicts a power-law decay at late times,

-independent of the initial density~\cite{cardy99,taeuber14}.
-The second case $d<d_c$ defines the diffusion-limited regime, where the density is strongly inhomogeneous and particles must first diffuse across a depletion zone to react.
-This process is slower than the mean-field decay and leads to a scaling \mbox{$n(t) \sim (Dt)^{-d/2}$} that is independent of the reaction rate $\lambda$ (here, $D$ is the diffusion constant), with $n(t) \sim [(\ln t)/Dt]^{1/(k-1)}$ at the critical dimension.
+independent of the initial density but with an explicit dependence on the annihilation rate $\lambda$~\cite{cardy99,taeuber14}.
+The second case \mbox{$d<d_c$} defines the diffusion-limited regime where reactants are strongly anticorrelated, giving rise to a scaling \mbox{$n(t) \sim (Dt)^{-d/2}$} that is slower than the mean-field decay (here, $D$ is the diffusion constant), with $n(t) \sim [(\ln t)/Dt]^{1/(k-1)}$ at the critical dimension.
+This scaling, which is independent of the reaction rate $\lambda$, is called universal.
 Experimentally, diffusion-limited scaling has been observed in exciton recombination in semiconductors~\cite{kopelman86,prasad87,kroon93,monson03,russo06,allam13}.
-Theoretical work predominantly considers the diffusion-limited regime using renormalization group methods~\cite{toussaint83,peliti86,droz93,lee94,howard96}, mappings to integrable models in one dimension~\cite{racz85,family91,alcaraz94,stinchcombe01}, and numerical simulations~\cite{meakin84,kang84,kang85,doering88,carlon99,carlon01}, which for integer dimensions describes the case $(k,d)=(2,1)$ as well as $(2,2)$ and $(3,1)$ with marginal scaling.
+Theoretical work predominantly considers the diffusion-limited regime, which for integer dimensions describes the case $(k,d)=(2,1)$ as well as $(2,2)$ and $(3,1)$ with marginal scaling, using renormalization group methods~\cite{toussaint83,peliti86,droz93,lee94,howard96}, mappings to integrable models in one dimension~\cite{racz85,family91,alcaraz94,stinchcombe01}, and numerical simulations~\cite{meakin84,kang84,kang85,doering88,carlon99,carlon01}.
 By comparison, scaling in the reaction-limited regime appears less explored beyond the mean-field equation~\eqref{eq:meanfieldequation}, even though it describes most parameter combinations.